utd-sgda/utd-sgda.github.io/README.md

 1: any folders not prefixed with a `_` are automatically copied to the published build of the site.
 Folders with a `_` may also be included by modifying the `include` list in `_config.yml`.

 2: jekyll has specific configurations to process folders `_data`, `_drafts`, `_includes`, `_layouts`, and `_sass`, so their names should *almost never* be changed.

+## JavaScript

+Semi-colons are mandatory for javascript contained within `<script>` tags.
+HTML compression removes new lines, so there is no other indication of statements.

 # Helpful documentation